 ( + )

+My first doctorate was in developmental biology.
 My doctoral work in the Prince Lab at the University of Chicago focused on a highly migratory, multipotent cell population specific to vertebrate embryos: the Neural Crest.
 In particular, I found a mechanism to confer polarity and directionality to the neural crest, the behavior of which has been likened to metastatic cancer cells.
 I used embryology, genetics, molecular and cellular approaches in the zebrafish model system, as well as evolutionary biology, to ask specific questions about how vertebrate embryos are patterned.
 For more info, please visit the lab website.

 Rocha, M., Singh, S., Ahsan, K., Beiriger, A., Prince, V.E.
 Neural crest development: insights from the zebrafish (Review) Developmental Dynamics, Vol. 249, January 2020